 5. Encourage Customer Reviews

-The fifth step to optimizing your Knowledge Graph listing is to encourage customer reviews.
+The fifth step to optimizing your Knowledge Graph listing is encouraging customer reviews.

 Customer reviews are a great way to show Google that your business is reputable and trustworthy.

-To encourage customer reviews, simply go to your Google My Business listing and click on the “reviews” tab.
+To encourage customer reviews, go to your Google My Business listing and click the “reviews” tab.
 From there, you can post a message asking customers to leave a review.

 You can also post a link to your review page on your website or send it out in an email blast.